-The Company recorded a net loss of \$3,672,254 for the three months ended October 31, 2018 (October 31, 2017: \$110,290).
-Prior to the close of the acquisition, the Company's results of operations are those of 250, a former subsidiary of Sulliden, and costs included those related specifically to the project and included minimal administrative costs.
+The Company recorded a net loss of \$6,140,800 for the three months ended January 31, 2019 (January 31, 2018: \$21,238,837).
+Prior to the close of the acquisition in December 2017, the Company's results of operations are those of 250, a former subsidiary of Sulliden Mining Capital Inc. ("Sulliden").

 Exploration and evaluation expenses and engineering costs are detailed in the Exploration Activities section of this report above.
-Costs during Q1-2019 included the balance of the drilling campaign as well as assaying of drill holes and compilation of data.
-The Company continued work on a PEA during Q1-2019 and completed its mineral resource estimate subsequent to the end of the quarter.
+The Company commenced drilling in January 2019, reflecting initial drilling costs during Q1-2019.
+There was no drilling during Q2-2018.
+Salary costs include bonuses granted during the period.
+The Company continued work on a PEA during Q2-2019 and completed its mineral resource estimate during the quarter.
+During Q2-2019, the Company acquired property from Emgold for consideration of \$250,000 cash and 3,750,000 common shares of the Company, with a fair value of \$2,268,750 on the date of the closing of the transaction.
 Costs in the comparative quarter include costs incurred by the Company to evaluate the economic viability of exercising the Troilus option and prepare the internal desktop studies and engineering and technical studies required to exercise the option agreement.
-Exploration and PEA costs are expected to be a minimum of \$10,400,000 between November 2018 to December 2019 to meet our flow-through obligations.
+Non-cash option acquisition cost during Q2-2018 related to the reverse acquisition.

 Upon acquisition of 100% of the Troilus project in April 2018, the Company recognized a reclamation provision from previous activity at the Troilus site based on an estimate of anticipated future costs for reclamation.
 As costs are incurred, they are applied against the reclamation liability.
 The liability is updated regularly for changes in estimate and changes in discount and inflation rates.
-As a result, \$28,320 was recorded as reclamation estimate to the statement of operations for the three months ended October 31, 2018 with respect to the change in estimate (Oct 31, 2017: \$nil).
-The discounting is accreted over time, and \$3,773 has been recorded to the statement of operations for the three months ended October 31, 2018 (Oct 31, 2017: \$nil).
+As a result, \$147,060 was recorded as reclamation estimate to the statement of operations for the three months ended January 31, 2019 with respect to the change in estimate (January 31, 2018: \$nil).
+The discounting is accreted over time, and \$2,803 has been recorded as accretion to the statement of operations for the three three months ended January 31, 2019 (January 31, 2018: \$nil).